Sabiha Sertel: Early years

-United States of America 1919-1923
+United States, 1919-1923

 After Büyük Mecmua folded, Sertel moved to New York City with her husband and young daughter to continue their education with the help of scholarships arranged by Halide Edip.
 She earned her degree at Columbia University from what was then The New York School of Social Work.
-Sertel studied Friedrich Engels's “The Origin of the Family, Private Property and the State” and August Babel's “Woman and Socialism,” which she would translate later.
+Sertel studied The Origin of the Family, Private Property and the State by Friedrich Engels and Woman and Socialism by August Bebel which she later translated.
 Sertel also traveled the U.S., unionizing Turkish and Kurdish factory workers as well as organizing fundraisers that raised $100,000 in support of the Turkish National Movement and war orphans.
 While studying, fundraising and unionizing, Sertel gave birth to her second daughter, Yıldız, on November 1, 1922.

-Resimli Ay [Illustrated Monthly magazine] 1924-1931
+Resimli Ay, 1924-1931

-After completing her studies, the Sertels returned to Turkey in 1923 after the War of Independence, and settled in Ankara, the new capital.
+After completing her studies, the Sertels returned to Turkey in 1923 after the Turkish War of Independence, and settled in Ankara, the new capital.
 Sertel's daughters were six and two-years-old at the time.
 She was offered a position at the Society for the Protection of Children.
 Sertel proposed conducting a social survey to determine post-war living conditions of children as well as related issues, including the state of health, child labor and education.
 The project was not approved, and upon her husband's resignation from his position as the General Directorate of Press and Information, they returned to Istanbul.

-On February 1, 1924, the Sertels published the first issue of Resimli Ay, their second major publishing venture.
+On February 1, 1924, the Sertels published the first issue of Resimli Ay (Illustrated Monthly), their second major publishing venture.
 Resimli Ay, modeled after popular illustrated American-style magazines, aimed to attract the general public as well as the country's elites.
 The journal became known especially for its advocacy of Turkey's literary avant-garde and progressive and socialist political ideas.

-Among other writings, Sertel launched her popular advice column under a pseudonym "Cici Anne" [Sweet Mother] in one of the preeminent daily newspapers Cumhuriyet (Republic), providing advice to Turkish families struggling with social reforms and upheavals.
+Among other writings, Sertel launched her popular advice column under a pseudonym "Cici Anne" (Sweet Mother) in one of the preeminent daily newspapers Cumhuriyet (Republic), providing advice to Turkish families struggling with social reforms and upheavals.
 She also temporarily took over as editor of Resimli Ay when Zekeriya was again imprisoned for an article he published.
-In addition to Resimli Ay, Sertel's column "Cici Anne" appeared in Resimli Perşembe (the Illustrated Thursday) and she published Çocuk Ansiklopedisi (Children's Encyclopedia).
+In addition to Resimli Ay, Sertel's column "Cici Anne" appeared in Resimli Perşembe (Illustrated Thursday) and she published Çocuk Ansiklopedisi (Children's Encyclopedia).

-In 1928, the Turkish poet Nazım Hikmet, started working for Resimli Ay, where his groundbreaking free-form verse was introduced to readers.
+In 1928, the Turkish poet Nâzım Hikmet, started working for Resimli Ay, where his groundbreaking free-form verse was introduced to readers.
 An avowed communist, Hikmet remained a close family friend of the Sertels, as well as a major influence on their artistic and political views for the rest of their lives.

 In 1930, Sabiha Sertel was again put on a trial, accused of insulting Atatürk with the translation of an article entitled “The Psychology a Leader” from an American psychology journal.

 As Resimli Ay’s political positions drew increasing attention from the police, its owners closed the journal down in 1931.